 Special Topics courses are developed by professors that reflect their particular research interests.
 More so than other courses, they focus on current research and give you an opportunity to pursue your interests in the field by completing your own research project.

-You can find out about current topics courses here.
 Normally, the information on next year’s Special Topics courses is available in early summer, and often earlier.

 You can take ALDS 3903 and ALDS 4906 more than once.
 If you have trouble registering for more than one section of these courses, file a “course registration error override” request at Carleton Central.